 Other companies, Pearson and Literably, need independent scorers as well.
 Both require comprehensive screening and preparation programs before you get started earning money.
 Once the hurdles get cleared, these companies supplement your income nicely.
 Their links are below in the "References" section.

 6. Educational Editor

 In this role, you edit work by other teachers or textbook authors.
-I find educational editing is one of the best jobs to do at home.
+I find educational editing one of the best jobs at home.
 Like any teacher, you have a sharp eye for catching punctuation, grammar, and research errors.
 You know the guidelines and can systematically correct papers.
 Working for an educational publishing company allows teachers to forsake the classroom and shift to freelancing.

 But, if you desire benefits, a pension plan, or any traditional perks that come with working for someone, this is not the career you want.
 More and more companies obtain their editors by contracting with them rather than hiring them as employees, Some companies will still hire you and allow you to be an employee from home, but they are not easy to find.

 If you dream of building a repertoire of work, developing a stable flow of income, and then leaving your day job as a classroom teacher, you'll find that being an excellent writer is not enough.
 It helps build a portfolio of work showing your talent—what you can do.
 You showcase your expertise by getting your work published online or in magazines and other publications.

 Your teaching background helps your stature as an expert on teaching, so publishers take notice, but a well-organized portfolio gets you the work.
 Search the job boards I list below and peruse websites and other magazines to determine which ones might need teachers who can write about education—in the classroom or in general.

 Because so many people graduate from high school and college without the necessary writing skills, the business community has come to recognize the need for writing coaches.
 As a writing coach, you can help reverse society's downward trend in grammar and punctuation.